bennn/dissertation/dissertation/scrbl/README.md

 - [X] "both" chapter
 - [X] related
 - [X] conclusion ... other chapters?
-- [ ] HEY write the contributions, separate from thesis the CONTRIBUTIONS will survive need to applaud them
+- [X] HEY write the contributions, separate from thesis the CONTRIBUTIONS will survive need to applaud them
+- [ ] "methods" -> "method" goddammit I am the first with these great METHOD canonical, you can improve but you will be second

 Style
 - [ ] fig 62+, bad titles for deep vs shallow exact plots